-- During infancy there may have been less parental 'mirroring' of expression and interpretation of feelings as a result of the infant's unusual face. - A young person with a facial disfigurement may have developed a habit of looking down or keeping their face averted - The condition or injury which affects how a person looks, may mean that the subtle movements involved in facial expression are painful or difficult or impossible. - The facial expression may be there but others may not see it.
-Instead they over focus on the disfigurement and fail to see the young person more fully; or, if they have been told not to stare, they may avoid looking. - A young person may have learned not to show their feelings because of injunctions to "be brave" during painful medical procedures, or to "ignore it" when being subject to teasing or name-calling.
+- During infancy there may have been less parental 'mirroring' of expression and interpretation of feelings as a result of the infant's unusual face. - A young person with a facial visible difference may have developed a habit of looking down or keeping their face averted - The young person's mark, scar or condition, may mean that the subtle movements involved in facial expression are painful, difficult or impossible. - The facial expression may be there but others may not see it.
+Instead they over focus on the visible difference and fail to see the young person more fully; or, if they have been told not to stare, they may avoid looking. - A young person may have learned not to show their feelings because of being told to "be brave" during painful medical procedures, or to "ignore it" when being subjected to teasing or name-calling.
 Also, with the aim of not being noticed, a person may have cultivated a form of self-effacement which includes minimising their facial expressions.